-The Institution's Response is essentially that instructors have the right to change employment at any time and that it made best efforts to manage what was an internal personnel issue in a way that had minimal impact on students.
-The Institution maintains the curriculum continued during the summer months under the tutelage of the assistant instructor until a lead instructor was secured in September.
-It says that students who remained in the Program completed it successfully.
-The Institution also notes that despite presenting as a collective voice in the emails, there was division within Class 35 with some students feeling that G's sharing of staff correspondence was unprofessional.
-The Institution acknowledges that there was one "vocal disagreement" between M and R, but it was not in front of students and took place in the back of the Institution.
+The Institution's Response to the claim is essentially that it made best efforts to manage what was a confidential internal personnel issue in a way that had minimal impact on students.
+The Institution maintains the curriculum continued uninterrupted under the tutelage of the assistant instructor until a lead instructor was secured in September.
+The Institution says it brought in industry mentors during the transition period and that students who remained in the Program completed it successfully.